byuflowlab/FLOWUnsteady/docs/src/tutorials/getting-started.md

 2. You're going to have to make sure that things are in place in your Julia settings.
 Having things like Conda, HDF5, etc. on your machine doesn't necessarily mean that the Julia implementation has them as well.

-3. If you don't have a fortran compiler, airfoil won't compile.
+3. If you don't have a fortran compiler, Xfoil (one of the dependencies of AirfoilPrep) won't compile.
 On MacOS, try `brew install gcc`

-4. The airfoil compiler creates symbolic links.
+4. The AirfoilPrep compiler creates symbolic links.
 Right now, symbolic links do not work if you're trying to create them in [Box](http://box.byu.edu/), it won't work, you'll get the following error:
 ```
 Linux - Gfortran
 rm -f common.mk